15 SMART Goals Examples for Your Nursing Career

 11. Be a Team Player

-Whenever I’m caught up with my work, I’ll offer to help coworkers with transferring patients or medications.
+Whenever I’m caught up with my work, I’ll offer to help coworkers with transferring patients or giving medications.
 I’ll be kind in all my interactions with doctors, therapists, social workers, and other nurses.
 Every month, I’ll reflect on any feedback I’ve gotten from supervisors or coworkers.

 S: The goal here is to be mindful of your interactions with coworkers.
 It also talks about which tasks you’ll help others with.